Aspirants can fill online registration forms here- www.jatfadmission.org

 What is Bank PO:

 The job of a Bank Probationary Officer (PO) is considered as a lucrative career option and a white collar job.
 The job offers a high career growth and prospects for a bright future in banking.
-Many candidates want to know about the responsibilities of a bank PO, what kind of job they do once they are recruited in banks.
+Many candidates want to know about the responsibilities of a bank PO & the various tasks they will have to perform, once they are recruited in banks.

 Know fact for PO?